Date of Award

 Results suggested demographics play a minimal part in the correlation and prediction of role conflict, role ambiguity, job satisfaction, and burnout.
 Overall, financial advisors exhibited low levels of role conflict, role ambiguity, exhaustion, and cynicism, where-as they exhibited high levels of job satisfaction and professional efficacy.
 Regression analysis supported role conflict, role ambiguity, and job satisfaction as significant predictors of burnout.
 Job satisfaction had the highest correlation to exhaustion and cynicism, while role ambiguity correlated highest with professional efficacy.
 Results will help financial employers better understand the dynamics of role stressors, job satisfaction, and burnout that affect their financial advisors.
 This will enable financial employers to better retain valuable employees which better serves clients, and increases overall profitability.

 Fichter, Courtney, "A Research Study of Role Conflict, Role Ambiguity, Job Satisfaction, and Burnout among Financial Advisors" (2010).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 248.